Recording dependencies

 Isolate environments on computers with many users (and allow self-installations)

-Using different Python/R versions per project
+Using different package versions per project (also e.g. Python/R versions)

 Provide tools and services to share packages